BorisWilhelms/blog/content/post/secure-azure-functions-with-jwt-token.md

 +++
 Description = "How to secure your Azure Function with a jwt token."
-Keywords = ["Azure", "Functions", "jwt", "security"] Tags = ["Azure", "Functions"] date = "2017-10-17"
-title = "Secure Azure Functions with JWT token"
+Keywords = ["Azure", "Functions", "jwt", "security", "openid", "oauth"] Tags = ["Azure", "Functions"] date = "2017-10-17" title = "Secure Azure Functions with JWT access tokens"
 +++
 ***I have completely rewritten this post.
 You can find the original post [here](/archive/secure-azure-functions-with-jwt-token).***

 Out of the box it is only possible to secure your Azure Functions via Function Keys (API-Keys), which sometimes might not fit into your requirements.
 When using HttpTrigger we luckily have access to the current request and are therefor able to implement our own custom authentication/authorization methods.
-You could for example use JWT tokens issued by an OpenID provider to control authentication/authorization.
+You could for example use JWT access tokens issued by an OpenID provider to control authentication/authorization.

-In this post you learn how to validate OpenID JWT tokens and controlling access to your Azure Function.
+In this post you learn how to validate JWT access tokens and controlling access to your Azure Function.

 First lets see the function.